"The ease of use and implementation were key to our decision to move ahead with FileHold."

 Enter a name for the copied cabinet and click OK.
 The copied cabinet appears in the Library hierarchy.

-WARNING: Copying large cabinets and its contents will cause the FileHold server to consume resources and may slow down the system.
+Copying large cabinets and its contents will cause the FileHold server to consume resources and may slow down the system.
 We recommend that you do this after business hours if copying cabinets containing tens of thousands or many hundreds of thousands of documents.
-The amount of time it will take to copy a cabinet and its contents is dependant on the server hardware that powers the system; the faster the server hardware the better.

 To clone the cabinet structure